-- Designed for investors who intend to purchase units at inception and hold them until the Maturity Date, and who seek a percentage return per unit equal to any percentage increase in the value of the SPDR® S&P 500® ETF Trust (the "Reference Asset") relative to the Initial Reference Value (as defined on page 8) (the "Equal Upside"), up to a maximum total return of 11.92% (the "Capped Return") (equivalent to an annualized total return of 9.47% over the approximately 1.25 year life of the trust), while having protection against the first 20.00% decrease (the "Buffer") in the value of the Reference Asset.
-After giving effect to the trust's fees and expenses, the Capped Return would be 10.84%, the annualized total return would be 8.62% and the Buffer would be 19.02%. - m+ Buffer 20 Fund seeks to deliver any of the price appreciation of the Reference Asset, up to a cap, or any of the Reference Asset's price depreciation relative to the Initial Reference Value (as defined below) in excess of the Buffer, up to a maximum loss of 78.00% (the "Maximum Loss"), decreased by the trust's fees and expenses. - Portfolio of exchange-traded options and cash, and/or cash equivalents (to pay the creation and development fee, organizational costs and annual operating expenses). - Investors should be willing to forgo interest and dividend payments and, if the price of the Reference Asset declines by more than the 20.00% Buffer, be willing to lose a significant portion (up to 78.00%) of their investment.
+- Designed for investors who intend to purchase units at inception and hold them until the Maturity Date, and who seek a percentage return per unit that increases by 2.0 times any percentage increase in the value of the SPDR® S&P 500® ETF Trust (the "Reference Asset") relative to the Initial Reference Value (as defined on page 8) (the "Enhanced Participation"), up to a maximum total return of 21.76% (the "Capped Return") (equivalent to an annualized total return of 14.06% over the approximately 18 month life of the trust), while having protection against the first 20% decrease (the "Buffer") in the value of the Reference Asset.
+After giving effect to the trust's fees and expenses, for Standard Accounts, the Capped Return would be 18.15%, the annualized total return would be 11.79% and the Buffer would be 16.93%.
+For Fee Accounts subject to a wrap fee, the Capped Return would be 20.26%, the annualized total return would be 13.13% and the Buffer would be 18.66%.
+We disclose the difference between Standard Accounts and Fee Accounts subject to a wrap fee (as each term is defined below under "Summary of Defined Terms") with respect to the Capped Return, Buffer and Maximum Loss. - m+ Buffered Growth Fund seeks to deliver 2.0 times (the "Multiplier") the price appreciation of the Reference Asset, up to a cap, or any of the Reference Asset's price depreciation in excess of the Buffer, up to a maximum loss of 78.00% (the "Maximum Loss").
+A cash holding of 2.00% in the trust portfolio is not subject to market risk.
+After giving effect to the trust's fees and expenses, for Standard Accounts, the Maximum Loss would be 78.98% or, for Fee Accounts subject to a wrap fee, the Maximum Loss would be 78.60%. - Portfolio of exchange-traded options and cash, and/or cash equivalents (to pay the creation and development fee, organizational costs and annual operating expenses). - Investors should be willing to forgo interest and dividend payments and, if the price of the Reference Asset declines by more than the 20% Buffer, be willing to lose a significant portion (up to 78.00% before deducting fees and expenses) of their investment.
 Any potential loss would be increased as a result of the trust's fees and expenses or if the units were purchased at a public offering price above the Inception Value.
 There is no assurance that the trust will achieve its investment objective. - Investors who purchase units at a price that is above the Inception Value will be subject to, on the Maturity Date, a maximum total return per unit that will be less than the Capped Return, or a maximum total loss per unit that can be greater than the Maximum Loss. - The trust may experience substantial losses from the exchange-traded options and option positions may expire worthless.
-Investors may experience a substantial loss (up to 78.00%) of their investment.
+Investors may experience a substantial loss (up to 78.00% before deducting fees and expenses) of their investment.
 Investors who redeem units before the Maturity Date may lose money even if the value of the Reference Asset has increased by then.

-Minimum purchase of 100 units.
+Minimum purchase of 10 units.